RI seeks private partner to operate iconic Cranston Street Armory

 Sen. Samuel Bell, a Democrat who represents the Armory’s neighborhood, said while happy with the work that’s been done, he’s disappointed the RFP would give the building to a private developer without getting any taxes for the city in return.

-If up to him, the state would foot the bill to make it a public property, or a developer would pay money to the city to operate it.
+If up to him, the state would foot the bill to make it a public property, or a developer would pay taxes to the city to operate it.

 “I’m very disappointed because we can’t just continue to assume that not paying taxes to Providence will fix anything,” he said.
 “That way of thinking has lead to a city budget in very bad shape.”